Poobslag/turbofat/README.md

 **block:** a solid element occupying one cell of the playfield.

 **cake box:** a 4x3 or 5x3 rectangle built from either three pentominos or three quadrominos.
-Also 'rainbow cake'.
+Also 'rainbow cake' or 'rainbow box'.

 **cell:** a unit square within the playfield.